An automatic system to detect equivalence between iterative algorithms: Algorithm conjugation

 \hfil

 \hfil

-\hfil The transfer function of the algorithm changes when we rewrite the algorithm to call a different oracle, such as calling $\prox_{f^\star}$ instead of $\prox_f$.
+\hfil The transfer function of the algorithm changes when we rewrite the algorithm to call a different oracle, such as calling $\prox_{f^*}$ instead of $\prox_f$.
 Yet the sequence of states is preserved!
-Similarly, when we rewrite an algorithm to call $\partial f^\star$ instead of $\partial f$, the resulting algorithm is related to the original algorithm by swapping the input and output sequences.
-We say that algorithm $\mathcal B = \C_\kappa \mathcal A$ is a conjugate of algorithm $\mathcal A$ if algorithm $\mathcal B$ results from rewriting algorithm $\mathcal A$ to use the conjugates of the oracles in set $\kappa \subseteq [n]$, where $[n] = \{1, \ldots, n\}$ is the set of oracle indices for algorithm $\mathcal A$.
+Similarly, when we rewrite an algorithm to call $\partial f^*$ instead of $\partial f$, the resulting algorithm is related to the original algorithm by swapping the input and output sequences. \mnote{Define enough first that this statement is clear!} We say that algorithm $\mathcal B = \C_\kappa \mathcal A$ is a conjugate of algorithm $\mathcal A$ if algorithm $\mathcal B$ results from rewriting algorithm $\mathcal A$ to use the conjugates of the oracles in set $\kappa \subseteq [n]$, where $[n] = \{1, \ldots, n\}$ is the set of oracle indices for algorithm $\mathcal A$.
 Interestingly, conjugation preserves the state sequence but not the oracle sequence.
 We will also call two algorithms conjugates if they are oracle-equivalent to a conjugate pair.
 Our goal in this section is to describe how to identify conjugate algorithms.

 For simplicity in the remainder of this section, we suppose that all oracles are (sub)gradients.
 To detect equivalence of algorithms involving prox using methods presented here, we may write the state-space realization of the algorithm in terms of (sub)gradients: